Family and Medical Leave Act (FMLA)

 Medical Events Qualifying for FMLA Coverage

-Parental Leave: eligible employees may use up to 12 weeks of leave for the birth of their child or placement of a child through adoption or foster care, and the care of the child upon birth.
+Parental Leave: eligible employees may use up to 12 work weeks of leave for the birth of their child or placement of a child through adoption or foster care, and the care of the child upon birth.
 (Leave must be taken within 12 months following the birth or placement.)

-Personal Illness: eligible employees may use up to 12 weeks of leave for a serious illness or injury which makes the employee unable to perform job responsibilities.
+Personal Illness: eligible employees may use up to 12 work weeks of leave for a serious illness or injury which makes the employee unable to perform job responsibilities.

 Military Events Qualifying for FMLA Coverage

-Military Caregiver Leave: eligible employees may take up to 26 weeks of leave to care for a covered service member during a single 12-month period.
+Military Caregiver Leave: eligible employees may take up to 26 work weeks of leave to care for a covered service member during a single 12-month period.
 A covered service member is a current member of the Armed Forces, including a member of the National Guard or Reserves, who has been seriously injured or incurred an illness while deployed on active duty.
 The service member must be undergoing medical treatment, recuperation, or therapy; or be in outpatient status; or be on the temporary disability retired list.
 The medical treatment, recuperation, or therapy may begin at any time during the period of 5 years preceding the date on which the veteran undergoes that medical treatment, recuperation, or therapy.

 Notice of Family Medical Leave